jamesrharwood/srqr/items/limitations.md

 ---
 id: limitations
 title: Limitations
+checklist:
-checklist: Discuss the trustworthiness and limitations of findings
+    text: Discuss the trustworthiness and limitations of findings
 ---

 ## What to write